NXP/isochron/docs/isochron-rcv.8.md

     packets.
 Optional, defaults to false.
 Cannot be used together with `--l2`.

-`-P`, `--data-port` <`NUMBER`>

-:   if the UDP transport is used, this option specifies the destination
-    UDP port for test packets.
-Optional, defaults to 6000.

 `-U`, `--unix-domain-socket` <`PATH`>

 :   isochron queries ptp4l's state by creating and sending PTP